tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 The general stringification strategy is similar to reduction: a depth-first walk of the tree, stringifying each node according to its type.

-The technique isn't quite the same as reduction becuase the a particular type's stringify *implementation* is chosen according to its type annotation and called *statically*, whereas the reduce *method* is called on an *instance* of a parse tree node.
+The technique isn't quite the same as reduction because the a particular type's stringify *implementation* is chosen according to its type annotation and called *statically*, whereas the reduce *method* is called on an *instance* of a parse tree node.

 Despite their differences, both are in the [types file][tsqptypes].
 Hopefully that will make implementing new types simple, or at least *more obvious*.